 - Repeat this with different paw pads until your cat happily unsheathes all ten claws.

-- Hold a piece of uncooked spaghetti next your cat’s paw.
+- Hold a piece of uncooked spaghetti next to your cat’s paw.
 Squeeze the pad to release a claw, and clip the top of the spaghetti using nail clippers.
 This will familiarize your cat with the sound of nail clippers.

 - When you’re ready to cut the nail, position the clippers above the quick.
 The quick is the pink part of the nail.
 This is where your cat’s blood flows.